Single Carrot Theatre

-Single Carrot Theatre is an ensemble theatre company in Baltimore, Maryland, in the United States.
+Single Carrot Theatre was an ensemble theatre company in Baltimore, Maryland, in the United States.
 The Company was founded in 2005 by students from the University of Colorado at Boulder.
 The company selected Baltimore, MD as the city to locate their theatre after a nationwide city search.

-Its mission statement emphasizes "new, diverse and socially significant works" and the company's support for "the growth of young artists."
+Its mission statement emphasized "new, diverse and socially significant works" and the company's support for "the growth of young artists."

+It closed on January 27, 2023 after 15 seasons and 60 shows.